Eat Clean Comfort Food: A Quick & Gluten-free Matzo Ball Soup Recipe

 5) Serve immediately with black pepper and choice of garnish.
 Be sure to dish matzo ball and vegetables into each bowl.

-Adopted from Dr. Kellyann Petrucci
+Adapted from Dr. Kellyann Petrucci

 Prep time: 20 minutes